kminjin/si507homework6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
 The onClick attribute is an event handler that instructs a certain script to run if the button is being pushed.
-The wow button has onclick handleClick() which is a function that calls for alert ("hello")
+The wow button has onclick handleClick() which is a function that calls for alert new Date()).

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**